mpope9/beautiful-jekyll/_posts/2018-09-16-AndroidPotions.md

 My eyes snap open.
 The room is dark and the wind, who has sauntered into my room finding a new home, is flapping the blackout curtains wildly.
 A cold chill is running down my spine.
 I had a dream, an Android that learned alchemy.
 I must teach it how to `mix` potions.
 How to share its cookies with Elixir.
 There is work to be done.

+Before we get excited and attempt to do this all from Android, lets see how much of this we can test with locally.

 To get started, we'll build an addition calculator that only accepts `x + y`.
 A simple GenServer<sup>[[1]](https://hexdocs.pm/elixir/GenServer.html)</sup> will work wonderfully for our example.
 Plugging this into a `mix` project and a `Supervisor` to register its name locally as `:calculator` is quite easy<sup>[[2]](https://hexdocs.pm/elixir/Supervisor.html#content)</sup>.

 ```elixir